 Even if I was not the lawyer who handled your bankruptcy, I am happy to help you as you deal with the aftermath of your bankruptcy.
 I offer a free, face-to-face consultation at my Cherry Hill, NJ office.
 I will provide honest answers to your questions and let you know what I can do to make this process go as smoothly as possible.
-You can reach me by phone at 856-488-1200 or you can also contact me via e-mail.
+You can reach me by phone at 856-488-1200 or you can also contact me online.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.